SirNoob97/OnlineStore/README.md

 Cloud Gateway to have a single acces endpoint.

-Spring Security and JWT for the authentication and authorization of the app.
+Spring Security and JWT for the users authentication and authorization.

+### TODO

+  * ***Add Unit and Integration Test for shopping-service***
+  * ***Add security to each microservice***
+  * Create a mini library to verify JWTs in each microservice and thus avoid, in addition to repeated code, that all microservices have a copy of my JKS file that I use to obtain the keys with which the JWTs are decrypted.
+  * Implement Customer-Service, auth-service client microservice and with which customers can add/edit more information to their account.
+  * Implement Admin-Service
+  * Decrease repeating code as much as possible.
+  * Add application sequence diagram.

 ---
+Due to the performance that this application requires, I am forced to suspend its development
 ---